fermich/invest-calendar/README.md

-# invest-calendar
+# invest-data-loader

-A Clojure library to fetch investment data.
+A Clojure library to load and integrate investment data.

 ## Usage